timpulver/todo.txt-graph/README.md

 ## Threshold

 By default, days with less than 5 completed tasks will be considered inactive (and therefore colored grey).
-You can change the threshold by adding an entry to your `todo.cfg` file:
+You can change the threshold by adding an entry to your config file (`~/.todo/config`):

 ```
 # Threshold for Graph Addon
 export TODOTXT_GRAPH_THRESHOLD=10
 ```

+In the todo.txt wiki you can find further information on the config file: [config troubleshooting](https://github.com/todotxt/todo.txt-cli/wiki/Troubleshooting)

 ## Compatibility

-Tested with *todo.txt* 2.10 on Mac OS X 10.11.1
+Tested with *todo.txt* 2.11.0 on macOS 10.14.2

 ## Credits